MyHomeMyData/ioBroker.e3oncan/README.md

 * At present, the communication protocol is known only for Vitocal (listener on CAN id 0x693) and Vitocharge VX3 (listener on CAN id 0x451).

 ## What is different to open3e project?
 * Obviously, the main differece is the direct integration to ioBroker.
-Configuration can be done via dialogs, data get's directly listed in object tree.
+Configuration can be done via dialogs, data get's directly listed in object trees.
-* **WriteByDid is supported for all data types** but restricted to datapoints on device specific white list, see info section of device.
+* **WriteByDid is supported for all data types** but restricted to datapoints on device specific white list, see info section of devices.
 You need to do a datapoint scan to enable writing.
 Writing of data is triggered by storing the datapoint with ack=false - yes, it's that simple!
 The datapoint will be read again from device two seconds after writing.
 If datapoint not get's acknowledged, please take a look to the logs.
-* A scan for datapoints per device (as depict tool of open3e is doing) is available now.
-After a successful scan, device specific datapoints are listed in object tree.
-* In addation to open3e real time collecting of data via listening is supported.
+* In addition to open3e real time collecting of data via listening is supported.

-## May open3 be used in parallel?
+## May open3e be used in parallel?
 Yes, that is possible under certain conditions:
 * If you only use data collecting here, you can use open3e with no limitiations.
 * If you use UDSonCAN here, it's important not to do this for the same devices as open3e does.
 If you would do so, you will have sporadic communications errors.